IIIF/cookbook-recipes/recipe/0140-multiple-geo-assertion/index.md

 * [https://github.com/IIIF/iiif-stories/issues/135] [0135]

 ## Related Recipes
-* [Geographical Assertinos] [0TBD] - It is the same problem, only with a single assertion instead of multiple.
+* [Geographical Assertions] [0TBD] - It is the same problem, only with a single assertion instead of multiple.
 * [Annotation Specific Resources] [0023] - The same Annotation techniques seen here will work on specific resources.
 * [Transcription/Translation] [0092] - The same Annotation aggregates AnnotationList and AnnotationPage combined with motivation will achieve this